The Secrets Of Sebum Production Revealed

 What Is Sebum Oil?

 There is a substance that is naturally secreted by glands located all over out body.
 Those glands are called sebaceous glands, and what they produce is a waxy, oily secretion called sebum.
 Sebum is our body’s natural oil.
 It protects the skin from unwanted intruders (bacteria, fungus) and helps regulate the intake of water through the skin.
 It also helps to keep our skin moisturized and hydrated.
 This ultimately prevents our skin from drying out and becoming flaky and irritable.
 Research done on human sebum and its components revealed that sebum is made up of triglycerides and fatty acids, cholesterol, squalene, and wax esters.

 Generally, sebum production is affected by hormones in our body known as androgen’s (sex hormones).
 Testosterone is thought to increase sebum production, while estrogen helps to decrease sebum production.
 Sebum is a wonderful thing.
 However, like everything else is life, there is such an idea as having too much of a good thing.

 Too Much of A Good Thing Is… A Bad Thing

-Having too much oil in your scalp and hair can cause greasiness, itchiness, and general discomfort.
+Having too much oil in your hair and scalp can cause greasiness, itchiness, and general discomfort.
 It can also escalate to more severe skin conditions.
 Having too much sebum on your face is also not recommended, as it can lead to outbreaks of acne and other kinds of pimples.
 Having too little sebum causes an opposite effect.
 The skin or scalp gets dry and red, the hairs become brittle and malnourished, and dandruff is everywhere.

 Sebum is a unique substance.
 Its waxy, oily composition actually aids in the production of ear wax.
 Sebum changes with age, sex, hormonal issues, diet, and other factors.
 For instance, during puberty, hormones cause the levels of sebum to spiral out of control, which leads to spots and pimples of all kinds.
 Women who are pregnant, menstruating, nursing, or going through menopause are likely to see drastic changes in sebum production and secretion.